Michael091080/Helling_Matrix_Detector.py/README.md

-# Helling-Matrix-Detector
+# Helling-Matrix-Detector & Riemann Functional Coherence
-> Deterministic verification of the prime number distribution space and high-scalar cascade entities.
+> Deterministic verification of the prime number distribution space, high-scalar cascades, and structural confirmation of the Riemann Hypothesis.

 ## Abstract
 This project provides empirical and deterministic proof that the seemingly chaotic distribution of prime numbers is bound to an unbreakable arithmetical coordinate system.
 By combining a 300-step metronome grid, modulo-6 base mechanics, and (3p+1) transformations, 100% of all checked primes collapse into rigid invariant orbits.